 Conclusion

-AI agents aren't just "build and forget"; this is a very welcome update for accumulating feedback and evaluations to make improvements and get closer to ideal behavior!
+AI agents aren't just create-and-forget; this is a very welcome update for accumulating feedback and evaluations to improve them and bring them closer to ideal behavior!

-Let's use Evaluations to keep improving the AI agents we create!
+Let's use Evaluations to continuously improve our AI agents!

-At this JAWS-UG Osaka re:Invent re:Cap LT Conference, I finished with 7 seconds remaining, just slightly early, and was taken away by the UFO team at the end!
+At this JAWS-UG Osaka re:Invent re:Cap LT Conference, I finished with 7 seconds to spare, just barely finishing early without being taken away by the UFO squad, and that's how it ended! w

-Thank you to all the organizers and everyone who listened!
+Thank you to the organizers and everyone who listened!

-If this presentation makes you want to learn more about AgentCore, I'd be very happy if you also read the following article!
+If this presentation has made you want to learn more about AgentCore, I would be very happy if you also read the following article!

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-2025-summary/

-I hope this article was helpful.
-Thank you for reading until the end!
+I hope this article was helpful to you.
+Thank you for reading to the end!

 Share this article